Treatment for LSD Abuse: How to Treat LSD Addiction

-A rare, but particularly disturbing long-term effect of LSD use is hallucinogen-persisting perception disorder, or HPPD 7.
-HPPD is a long-lasting condition characterized by the occurrence of spontaneous flashbacks reminiscent of acute hallucinogen intoxication 7.
-Flashbacks occur in a wide range of those who have used hallucinogens—anywhere from 5% to 50% 7.
+A rare but particularly disturbing long-term effect of LSD use is hallucinogen-persisting perception disorder, or HPPD.7 HPPD is a long-lasting condition characterized by the occurrence of spontaneous flashbacks reminiscent of acute hallucinogen intoxication.7 Flashbacks occur in a significant proportion of those who have used hallucinogens—anywhere from 5% to 50%.7

 About LSD Addiction Treatment

-As one of the less commonly abused drugs in the community, few treatment centers will have a specific protocol for treating LSD abuse.
+As one of the less commonly abused drugs, few treatment centers will have a specific protocol for treating LSD abuse.
 However, in cases where individuals abuse LSD only, or when LSD is the primary substance of abuse, inpatient treatment can provide numerous benefits, including: